Topper (film): Plot

-The escapades lead quickly to Cosmo's arrest, and the ensuing scandal alienates his wife Clara.
-However, because of Topper's scandal, some of the people Clara would like to socialize with now become interested in her and Topper.
-Cosmo moves out into a hotel with Marion who claims she is no longer married since she is dead.
+The escapades lead quickly to Cosmo's arrest, and the ensuing scandal alienates his wife.
+To her astonishment, some of New York City’s upper crust she has been desperate to socialize with are piqued by the incident and cozy up.

+Cosmo moves out into a hotel with Marion, who claims she is no longer married since she is dead.
 Clara fears she has lost Cosmo forever.
 The Toppers' loyal butler suggests that she lighten up a bit; she decides he's right and dons the lingerie and other attire of "a forward woman".

-After Cosmo has a near-death experience and nearly joins George and Marion in the afterlife, Cosmo and Clara are happily reunited, and George and Marion, their good deed done, gladly depart for heaven.
+After Cosmo has a near-death experience and nearly joins George and Marion in the afterlife, the Toppers are happily reunited, and George and Marion, their good deed done, gladly depart for Heaven.